-Since I field so many questions about this particular white quartz countertop we chose for our renovated kitchen, I’ll try to enlighten you as best I can in 15 Smart Reasons to Choose Minuet Viatera Quartz.
+Since for years I have fielded questions about the particular white quartz countertop we chose for our renovated kitchen, I’ll try to inform and enlighten you as best I can in 15 Smart Reasons to Choose Minuet Viatera Quartz.

 Choosing a material for kitchen counters can be a daunting one, and I personally spent a fair amount of time mulling over options even after deciding on bright white quartz.